furqanramzan/clean-code-guidelines/src/practise/clean.md

 - If you use third-party wrap third-party code/API/libraries, wrap them, so if they change, only your wrapper implementation needs to change.

 - Code should always be separated with blank lines to club logical blocks together.
-Think of different lines of code as thoughts and then always think of organising similar thoughts together.
+Think of different lines of code as thoughts and then always think of organizing similar thoughts together.